Xodo Sign (formerly eversign) delivery

 Main settings

-• Here you can switch on Sequential signing, then just drag and drop recipients to define an order in which they should sign the document:
+Enable Sequential signing to control the signing order.
+Drag and drop recipients to define the sequence in which they sign the document:

-• One more significant option here is to enable Sandbox Xodo Sign mode.
-With Sandbox on, you won’t be charged, and signed documents won’t be valid.
+One more significant option here is to enable Sandbox Xodo Sign mode.
+With Sandbox on, you won’t be charged, and signed documents are for testing purposes only.
 They will have a tag [test-only-not-binding].
 Use this mode for testing purposes.

 Specify recipients dynamically based on your data